 The vegan options at Burger King continue to improve!
-With the Impossible Burger, they are moving in the right direction.
-You will need to make a couple small modifications and we’ll give you the details below.
+With the Impossible Burger options now, they are moving in the right direction.
+You will need to make a couple of small modifications and we’ll give you the details below.

 You also can now get a full Breakfast, Lunch & Dinner at BK with their French Toast Sticks and Hash Browns.
 Word of warning though, too many French Toast Sticks will have you ready to go right back to bed!

 Vegan Options at Burger King